Manishnagda/week-1-and-week-2/README.md

 🧠 *This project combines Week 1 and Week 2 work and uses the PlantVillage dataset for realistic model training and testing.*

+## Website

+- A static GitHub Pages site is included under `docs/`.
+- Open `docs/index.html` directly or enable GitHub Pages (Settings → Pages → Source: Deploy from a branch → Branch: `main`, Folder: `/docs`).
+- After enabling, the site will be available at `https://<username>.github.io/week-1-and-week-2/`.
+- The site provides image preview, mock predictions, and clear instructions to run the Streamlit app locally.